ricochet/wasmcon-na-2024/rust/password-checker/README.md

 - Builds a declarative WADM manifest consisting of:
   - Your locally built component
   - A [HTTP server provider][httpserver-provider] which will receive requests from the outside world (on port 8000 by default)
+  - A [Blobstore provider][blobstore-provider] which will serve a file containing the 500 worst passwords
   - Necessary links between providers and your component so your component can handle web traffic
 - Deploys the built manifest (i.e all dependencies to run this application) locally
 - Watches your code for changes and re-deploys when necessary.